jcallaham/jcallaham.github.io/_posts/2023-06-19-micrograd.md

         return out
 ```

 I did slightly change how the case of `other` not being an array is handled.
 In the original micrograd, everything is converted to a `Value` and then gradients are accumulated to all `Value`s.
 This doesn't quite work with implicit array broadcasting, for instance if we wanted to do something like `Array([1.0, 2.0]) + 3.0`.
 We can (and do) convert `3.0` into an array, but it and its `grad` are scalar-valued, while `self` and `out` are both length-2 vectors.
 If we tried to accumulate to `other.grad` we'd get a shape mismatch.
-Instead, the overloaded operators here support broadcasting by only accumulating gradients to `other` _if_ it is an `Array`.
+Instead, the overloaded operators here support broadcasting by accumulating gradients to `other` if and only if it is an `Array`.

 Since we're working with arrays, we should also support indexing.
 On the "get" side this is easy: